Tetrahedron-Studio/Taro-contracts/src/recipient.md

 - Internal function.
 - Swaps amountIn of tokenIn for tokenOut using Uniswap V3, sending output to the delegate.
-- Uses safeApprove pattern for security.
+- Uses approve pattern for security.
 - Returns the amount of tokenOut received.

 #### withdrawFees(address tokenOut, ISwapRouter _swapRouter, uint24 _poolFee)